|

 ...you still don’t do it as often as you should?
 Overcoming the hassle factor of dragging around a recording device

+can seem daunting, so, until you do, consider these options.
 If you normal carry around a laptop, instead of leaving it in your locker when

 you practice bring it with you.
 There are free programs that come